Jaguar F-PACE Review & Prices

 On a twisty road

 Here’s where the F-Pace really starts to separate itself from the premium SUV herd.
 Even with stern competition from the likes of the BMW X3 and Mercedes GLC, the F-Pace is very definitely up with the best of the bunch to drive when the road has corners.
 Well, assuming you can close your eyes when a Porsche Macan drives past, it is.
 The steering is light, but very direct and you can corner the big F-Pace with surprising enthusiasm.
-Here, that firm ride translates into tight control of the body’s movements so the F-Pace doesn’t roll and start to feel ‘boaty’ in corners.
+Here, that firm suspension translates into tight control of the body’s movements so the F-Pace doesn’t roll and start to feel ‘boaty’ in corners.
 It’s really quite good fun for something so big and chunky.
 The optional Adaptive Dynamics electronically controlled suspension is a big bonus when you click it into Dynamic mode, and it can help ease the worst of the suspension stiffness at lower speeds.

 Space and practicality